FredericOdermatt/Seq2SeqMapping/README.md

 target [283, 68, 153, 68, 494, 85, 68, 550, 501, 659]
  model 261 86 68 68 68 68 <EOS>

+## To improve

+I was very busy this week, so there are many things to improve:

+* more training runs with different hyper-parameters:
+  * learning rate
+  * scheduler
+  * size of hidden representation
+  * dropout ratio
+  * teacher student forcing ratio

+* some sentences are very long: deal with this for example by removing some outliers from training set.

+* implement batching, and therefore first an efficient padding algorithm

+* I'm unsure how efficient the encoded sequence is, check whether it can be encoded more efficiently once more

 ## Task Description